parazyd/live-sdk/README.md

 The image will automatically be build for you.
 Once finished, you will be able to find it in the `dist/` directory in live-sdk's root.

-For more info, see the `doc/` directory.

-## Acknowledgments

-Devuan's SDK was originally conceived during a period of residency at the Schumacher college in Dartington, UK.
-Greatly inspired by the laborious and mindful atmosphere of its wonderful premises.

-The Devuan SDK is Copyright (c) 2015-2017 by the Dyne.org Foundation

-Devuan SDK components were designed, and are written and maintained by:

-- Ivan J. <parazyd@dyne.org>
-- Denis Roio <jaromil@dyne.org>
-- Enzo Nicosia <katolaz@freaknet.org>

-This source code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this source code.
-If not, see <http://www.gnu.org/licenses/>.